 \section{Introduction}

-One of the fundamental problems in network data analysis is the community detection that aims to divide nodes into groups such that the links are dense within groups and relatively sparse between groups.
-The stochastic block model proposed by \cite{Holland:Laskey:Leinhardt:1983} is probably the most studied network model for this purpose, see \cite{Snijders:Nowicki:1997}, \cite{Nowicki:Snijders:2001}, \cite{Bickel:Chen:2009}, \cite{Rohe:Chatterjee:Yu:2011}, \cite{Choi:Wolfe:Airoldi:2012}, and \cite{Jin:2015} for some of the representative work.
+One of the fundamental problems in network data analysis is community detection that aims to divide nodes into communities such that the links are dense within communities and relatively sparse between communities.
+The stochastic block model proposed by \cite{Holland:Laskey:Leinhardt:1983} is probably the most studied network model for this purpose; see \cite{Snijders:Nowicki:1997}, \cite{Nowicki:Snijders:2001}, \cite{Bickel:Chen:2009}, \cite{Rohe:Chatterjee:Yu:2011}, \cite{Choi:Wolfe:Airoldi:2012}, \cite{Jin:2015} and \cite{Zhang:Zhou:2016} for some of the representative work.